-The dominant features in the smoothed time series of temperature anomalies on Flemish Cap at standard depths to 200 m are the 3 major cold periods previously identified at Station 27 and other sites, i.e. during the 1970s, the mid-1980s and the late-1980s to early-1990s (Fig. 25).
-The upper layer waters exhibit colder-than-normal temperature anomalies beginning around 1971 which continued until 1977.
-At 200 m, temperature anomalies in the 1970s were near normal.
-From 1978 to 1984, the temperature anomalies showed a high degree of variability in the upper water column with a stronger tendency towards positive anomalies.
-By 1985, negative temperature anomalies had returned with the smoothed amplitudes reaching near -1.5°C over the top 50 m.
-Temperatures warmed slightly through to 1987 but declined again in 1988 to minima in the early- to mid-1990s.
-Since 1995, upper layer temperatures have been gradually warming although below-normal conditions still persist throughout the water column, except at 50 m.
+The dominant features in the smoothed time series of temperature anomalies on Flemish Cap at standard depths to 200 m are the 3 major cold periods previously identified elsewhere, i.e. the 1970s, the mid-1980s and the late 1980s to early 1990s (Fig. 24).
+The upper layer waters exhibited colder-than-normal temperature anomalies beginning around 1971 which continued until 1977.
+At 200 m, temperature anomalies in the 1970s near the bottom at 200 m were near normal.
+From 1978 to 1984 the anomalies showed a high degree of variability in the upper water column with a stronger tendency towards positive anomalies.
+By 1985, intense negative temperature anomalies had returned in the top 100 m with peak amplitudes teaching near $-3^{n}$ C over the top 50 m.
+The temperatures warmed slightly in 1987 but declined again by 1988.
+Since 1995, upper layer temperatures have been warming although below normal conditions still exist throughout the water column except at 50 m.